Tk-Glitch/PKGBUILDS/proton-tkg/README.md

 - `PROTON_PULSE_LOWLATENCY` - Enabled by default, it'll set Pulseaudio latency to 60ms.
 This usually helps with audio crackling issues on some setups.
 - `PROTON_DXVK_ASYNC` - Disabled by default, it'll enable DXVK's async pipecompiler on a compatible DXVK build.
 Known as the "poe hack", that option *could* be unsafe, so beware.

-You can also change there default value before building in your `proton-tkg.cfg` file.
+You can also change their default values before building in your `proton-tkg.cfg` file.

 ## Other things to know :